Strawberries during pregnancy: are there benefits?

 Be sure to thoroughly wash your fresh strawberries before using them just like all your other produce.

 Strawberries are safe and healthy for you and baby while pregnant.
-The benefits of strawberries are they packed with fantastic vitamins, and even contribute to your fluid needs for the day.
+The benefits of strawberries include fiber, folate, vitamin C, and they even contribute to your fluid needs for the day.